A flowchart for getting to sleep.

 - If you’re in the midst of a sleepless night, don’t remain in bed if you are wide awake.
-Get up and do a calm activity for 30 minutes, then repeat your bedtime ritual when you go back to bed.
+Get up and do a calming activity for 30 minutes, then repeat your bedtime ritual when you go back to bed.

 - As more and more individuals and couples live in tight quarters, this can be a challenge.
 Ideally, the bedroom is reserved for sleep and sex, but realistically, even just setting boundaries like “no work in bed” can be helpful.

-- Here’s where some hardware can go a long way: blackout curtains, white noise machines, eye masks, and fans can all improve sleep.
+- Here’s where some hardware can go a long way: blackout curtains, white noise machines, eye masks, essential oil diffusers with calming scents, and fans can all improve sleep.